tsdat/tsdat/docs/tutorials/vap_pipelines.md

         pass
 ```

-## Closing thoughts on the GPS VAP
+### Closing thoughts on the GPS VAP

-With the information contained in the above sections, you can create most VAP
-pipelines.
-The rest of this tutorial reviews the other two VAPs in this
+With the information contained in the above sections, you can create most VAP pipelines.
+The rest of this tutorial
-repository, as well as a number of features/idiosyncracies you might need to know for
+reviews the other two VAPs in this repository, as well as a number of features/idiosyncrasies you might need to know for
 your own particular use case.
 This are listed as the following:

-1. Creating a VAP dataset using the time coorinate from an ingest dataset
+1. Creating a VAP dataset using the time coordinate from an ingest dataset
 2. Adding new coordinates to a VAP dataset
 3. Conducting analyses beyond that of bin-averaging, nearest neighbor, and interpolation
 4. A VAP example that fetches multiple datastreams

 ## VAP Pipeline using "Non-typical" Analysis (*vap_wave_raw*)

-The *vap_wave_raw* pipeline takes the buoy surge, sway, and heave measurements,
-conducts spectral analysis, and estimates wave statistics.
-Spectral analysis is
+The *vap_wave_raw* pipeline takes the buoy surge, sway, and heave measurements, conducts spectral analysis, and
-common in the field of fluid mechanics, but this pipeline will be instructive for any
+estimates wave statistics.
+Spectral analysis is common in the field of fluid mechanics, but this pipeline will be
-analysis that results in new timestamps.
-The following pipeline, *vap_wave_stats*, will
+instructive for any analysis that results in new timestamps.
+The following pipeline, *vap_wave_stats*, will be more
-be more helpful for users who don't need more complex analysis.
+helpful for users who don't need more complex analysis.

 ### Configuration Files

 We'll begin by setting up the pipeline's retriever configuration file.
-We'll use the
-same "time_padding" as before, and include variables we want to pull from the ingest
+We'll use the same "time_padding" as before, and
-"pos" datastream output ("time", "x", "y", and "z").
-Instead of creating a new
+include variables we want to pull from the ingest "pos" datastream output ("time", "x", "y", and "z").
+Instead of
-TimeGrid, we can simply retrieve "time" like any other variable.
+creating a new TimeGrid, we can simply retrieve "time" like any other variable.

-Notice we add a 2nd coordinate here that we will use later that does not exist in the
-ingest pipeline: "frequency".
-This coordinate will be generated in our pipeline hook,
+Notice we add a 2nd coordinate here that we will use later that does not exist in the ingest pipeline: "frequency".
+This
-but Tsdat requires that new coordinates are pulled through the retriever, unlike data
+coordinate will be generated in our pipeline hook, but Tsdat requires that new coordinates are pulled through the
-variables that can be introduced in the dataset configuration.
+retriever, unlike data variables that can be introduced in the dataset configuration.

 ```yaml
 classname: tsdat.io.retrievers.StorageRetriever